OpenNMS-Archives/ca-soi-connector/README.md

 * mdr_id
    * alarm reduction key
+* mdr_created_at
+   * alarm creation time (time at which the first event associdated with this alarm was sent)
 * mdr_alerted_object_id
    * node criteria (node id or fs:fid) for the node associated with the alarm
 * mdr_alerted_object_name